 Therefore, the additivity property in~\eqref{eq:strong-weak additivity} is directly linked to the ability to express the Stein exponent in a single-letter formula, i.e., one involving only a single copy of the state $\rho$.

 In this work, we investigate the additivity problems introduced above within a particular class of theories.
-Specifically, we focus on cases where the family of sets $\{\cS_n\}_{n \in \mathbb{N}}$ satisfies (in addition to other mild assumptions) a condition on its polar sets: the polar sets are closed under tensor products, meaning that
+Specifically, we focus on cases where the family of sets $\{\cF_n\}_{n \in \mathbb{N}}$ satisfies (in addition to other mild assumptions) a condition on its polar sets: the polar sets are closed under tensor products, meaning that

-where the polar set of a convex set $\cS$ of hermitian operators is defined as~\cite{fang2024generalized}
+where the polar set of a convex set $\cF$ of hermitian operators is defined as

-This condition was introduced in~\cite{fang2024generalized} and, although somewhat restrictive, encompasses several important cases.
+This condition was introduced in~\cite{fang2024generalized} and earlier in~\cite{boreland2022information} in the context of additivity problems and, although somewhat restrictive, encompasses several important cases.
 These include hypothesis testing with arbitrarily varying sources, as well as sets used to approximate relevant measures in quantum resource theories, such as the Rains set, which approximates separable states, and the non-positive mana set used to approximate stabilizer states in odd dimensions.
 Within these theories, we derive several results concerning additivity and discuss their applications in the context of generalized hypothesis testing.

 \begin{itemize} \item Our first main result (Theorem~\ref{th: strong additivity Umegaki}) is to establish necessary and sufficient conditions under which the additivity relation in equation~\eqref{eq:strong-weak additivity} holds.
-In particular, in Theorem~\ref{th: strong additivity Umegaki}, we prove that $\mathfrak{D}(\rho_1^{\otimes n} \otimes \rho_2^{\otimes m}) = n\mathfrak{D}(\rho_1)+ m\mathfrak{D}(\rho_2)$ for all $m,n \in \mathbb{N}$ if and only if
+In particular, in Theorem~\ref{th: strong additivity Umegaki}, we prove that $\mathfrak{D}\big(\bigotimes_{j=1}^k \rho_j^{\otimes m_j}\big) = \sum_{j=1}^k m_j\mathfrak{D}(\rho_j)$ for all $m_j\in \mathbb{N}$, $j=1,\dots,k$ if and only if